Frozen Yogurt – 4 Myths

 Myth 4: All Frozen Yogurt Is Healthy:

-Not all frozen yogurt is treated equally.
+They are not all treated equally.
 There are a wide variation of calories, sugars, and fats among many different frozen yogurts.
-For example, you could eat anything from a fat-free frozen yogurt to something that’s extremely high in fat (similar to ice cream).
+For example, you could eat anything from a fat-free to something that’s extremely high in fat (similar to ice cream).

 TIP: Make sure you read the label of the frozen yogurt you wish to purchase.
 Make sure you also focus on the portion size as many manufacturers will try to trick you into thinking of frozen yogurt is healthier than it actually is.